Employer of Record

 • Professional income

-Professional income, which includes payroll remuneration for the income year, is reported on a Belgian tax form (Fiche 281.10 for employees).
+Professional income, which includes payroll remuneration, is reported on the Belgian tax form Fiche 281.10 for employees.
 Withholding taxes deducted from payroll are credited against the final tax obligation when filing an annual return.
-Tax scales are published annually, reflecting the monthly taxable income of employees.
+Tax scales are published annually and reflect the employee’s taxable remuneration.

 Pension Requirements